h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 For simplicity, it is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized to a random value, taken from a random number generator whenever a new connection is opened.
 The counter can then be incremented for every new packet which is sent.
 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.

 If a RADIUS client has multiple independent subsystems which send packets to a server, each subsystem MAY open a new port which is unique to that subsystem.
 There is no requirement that all packets go over one particular connection.
-That is, despite the use of a 32-bit Token field, RADIUSv11 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.
+That is, despite the use of a 32-bit Token field, RADIUS/1.1 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.

 ### Receiving Packets

-A server which receives RADIUSv11 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
+A server which receives RADIUS/1.1 packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the server SHOULD NOT do deduplication.

-In normal RADIUS, the Identifier field can be the same for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
+In previous RADIU specifications, the Identifier field could have the same value for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
 This overlap requires that RADIUS clients and servers, track the Identifier field not only on a per-connection basis, but also on a per-packet type basis.
 This behavior adds complexity to implementations.

-When using RADIUSv11, implementations MUST instead do deduplication only on the Token field, on a per-connection basis.
+When using RADIUS/1.1, implementations MUST instead do deduplication only on the Token field, on a per-connection basis.
 A server MUST treat the Token as being an opaque field with no intrinsic meaning.
 While the recommendation above is for the sender to use a counter, other implementations are possible, valid, and permitted.
 For example, a system could use a pseudo-random number generator with a long period to generate unique values for the Token field.

 This change from RADIUS means that the Identifier field is no longer useful.
-It is RECOMMENDED that the Identifier field be set to zero for all RADIUSv11 packets.
+It is RECOMMENDED that the Identifier field be set to zero for all RADIUS/1.1 packets.
 In order to stay close to RADIUS, we still require that replies MUST use the same Identifier as was seen in the corresponding request.
 There is no reason to make major changes to the RADIUS packet header.

 # Attribute handling